-The average yield earned by the entire RPF (which may differ from the interest rate credited to participants in the RPF) was 4.68% and 5.60% at January 31, 2008 and 2007, respectively.
+The average yield earned by the entire RPF (which may differ from the interest rate credited to participants in the RPF) was 5.60% at January 31, 2007.
 This average yield was calculated by dividing the annualized earnings of all investments in the RPF (irrespective of the interest rate credited to participants in the RPF) by the fair value of all investments in the RPF.

-The average yield earned by the entire RPF with an adjustment to reflect the actual interest rate credited to participants in the RPF was 4.89% at both January 31, 2008 and 2007.
+The average yield earned by the entire RPF with an adjustment to reflect the actual interest rate credited to participants in the RPF was 4.89% at January 31, 2007.
 This average yield was calculated by dividing the annualized earnings credited to participants in the RPF (irrespective of the actual earnings of the investments in the RPF) by the fair value of all investments in the RPF.

-The type of events that could potentially limit the ability of the RPF to transact at contract value could include premature termination of the contracts by the Plan, location closings, layoffs, plan termination, bankruptcy, mergers and early retirement incentives.
+The type of events that could potentially limit the ability of the RPF to transact at contract value could include premature termination of the contracts by the Plan, location closings, layoffs, plan termination, bankruptcy, mergers, and early retirement incentives.
 The likelihood of the occurrence of these events that would limit the Plan's ability to transact at contract value with the participants in the Plan is not probable.
-The RPF also maintains a liquidity protocol such that benefit-responsive contracts are insulated in the portfolio access structure and 67.0% and 69.8% as of January 31, 2008 and 2007, respectively, insulates these benefit-responsive contracts.
+The RPF also maintains a liquidity protocol such that benefit-responsive contracts are insulated in the portfolio access structure and 69.8% as of January 31, 2007 insulates these benefit-responsive contracts.

-The issuer may terminate a benefit-responsive contract with the RPF, with Merrill Lynch as the Trustee, upon occurrence of certain events including, but not limited to, a failure of the RPF, with Merrill Lynch as the Trustee, to comply with contractual requirements; a material mis-representation of the RPF, with Merrill Lynch as the Trustee; failure to remain a qualified plan under the Internal Revenue Code; or a merger or termination of the Plan.
+The issuer may terminate a benefit-responsive contract with the RPF, with Merrill Lynch as the Trustee, upon occurrence of certain events including, but not limited to, a failure of the RPF, with Merrill Lynch as the Trustee, to comply with contractual requirements; a material mis-representation of the RPF, with Merrill Lynch as the Trustee; failure to remain a qualified plan under the Code; or a merger or termination of the Plan.
 If such an event occurs and remains uncured, the issuer may terminate at a settlement amount other than the contract value.